 The State shall have the right to audit the Vendor’s performance of this contract upon a thirty (30) days’ written notice.
 Vendor shall utilize generally accepted accounting principles, and shall maintain the accounting records, and other records and information relevant to the contract (Information) to enable the State to audit the contract.
 (Neb.
 Rev. Stat. § 84-304 et seq.)
 The State may audit, and the Vendor shall maintain, the Information during the term of the contract and for a period of five (5) years after the completion of this contract or until all issues or litigation are resolved, whichever is later.
 The Vendor shall make the Information available to the State at Vendor’s place of business or a location acceptable to both Parties during normal business hours.
 If this is not practical or the Vendor so elects, the Vendor may provide electronic or paper copies of the Information.
 The State reserves the right to examine, make copies of, and take notes on any Information relevant to this contract, regardless of the form or the Information, how it is stored, or who possesses the Information.
 Under no circumstance will the Vendor be required to create or maintain documents not kept in the ordinary course of Vendor’s business operations, nor will Vendor be required to disclose any information, including but not limited to product cost data, which is confidential or proprietary to Vendor.

 The Parties shall pay their own costs of the audit unless the audit finds a previously undisclosed overpayment by the State.
-If a previously undisclosed overpayment exceeds [Choose and insert percentage between one-half of one percent to three (3) percent] (This is the acceptable range based on industry standard, start at .5% and go no higher than 3%) (.5% to 3%) of the total contract billings, or if fraud, material misrepresentations, or non-performance is discovered on the part of the Vendor, the Vendor shall reimburse the State for the total costs of the audit.
+If a previously undisclosed overpayment exceeds one-half of one percent (.5) percent] the total contract billings, or if fraud, material misrepresentations, or non-performance is discovered on the part of the Vendor, the Vendor shall reimburse the State for the total costs of the audit.
 Overpayments and audit costs owed to the State shall be paid within ninety (90) days of written notice of the claim.
 The Vendor agrees to correct any material weaknesses or condition found as a result of the audit.

 PROJECT DESCRIPTION AND SCOPE OF WORK

-(This suggested outline is to be utilized by the agencies to describe their specific needs to the bidders for the project.
-THIS MAY BE CHANGED OR EXPANDED UPON DEPENDING ON THE NEEDS OF THE AGENCY.)

 The bidder should provide the following information in response to this Solicitation.
-(Agency to insert this language in the applicable sections where a Vendor response is required.)

-PROJECT OVERVIEW
+SCOPE OF WORK

+Contractor will provide routine, quality laundry service for Ponca State Park.
+The service will support the park’s lodging facilities which includes: 4 Rustic Cabins (2-bedroom, seasonal), 10 Cabin (2-bedroom, year-round), 15 Mini-Lodges (4-bedroom, year-round) and 2 Green Cabins (2-bedroom, year-round).
+This service will also support the park’s Resource and Education Center rental kitchen and housekeeping operation by providing cleaning rags/linens (kitchen towels and micro-fiber towels).

+Contractor must have the ability to work with State of Nebraska billing methods including: 45-day net or credit card payment and tax exemption.

+DELIVERABLES